johbry17/Waypoints-A-Personal-BioGeography/README.md

 1. Navigate the map to explore custom markers
 2. Click any marker to view associated photo galleries and descriptions
 3. Use the layer control to toggle activities and route types
+4. (Optional) Take the interactive guided tour to get oriented with the map interface

 To update the data:
 - Run `extract_data.ipynb` inside the `resources/` directory to regenerate from source sheets and GeoJSON files.